 DAY 5: HALONG – HANOI AIRPORT – HUE (B/BRUNCH/-)

+Breakfast on board.
 After breakfast, continue your journey cruise through the breathtaking scenery of Bai Tu Long Bay.
 Bunch.
 After disembarking, transfer to Noi Bai airport for the flight to Hue.
-On arrival in Hue, transfer to hotel and check in.
+On arrival in Hue, transfer to hotel and check-in.
 Dinner on your own.
-Overnight at hotel in Hue.
+Overnight at the hotel in Hue.

 Breakfast at hotel.
 08.00: You will spend a full day to visit Hue, former capital of Vietnam from 1802 to 1945 during the reign of the Nguyen dynasty emperors, declared a world heritage site by UNESCO in 1993.
 Cruise in a sampan on the Perfume river to Thien Mu pagoda, or pagoda of the Heavenly Lady, a Buddhist shrine dated from the mid-seventeenth century.
 Located on the banks of the Perfume River, it is easily recognizable by its octagonal tower.